mozilla/firefox-test-engineering/guide/index.rst

 useful to most Firefox Test Engineering projects, but some details (especially around software you need installed) may vary among projects.

+Baseline requirements include:
+- Some coding experience, Python and Selenium are used most often
+- A basic understanding of GitHub
+- a willingness to learn!

 Let's get started!

 .. toctree::